ZenonSeth/logistica/README.md

 ## Cables
 Cables are used to connect a controller to other machines, allowing the establishing of a network.
 Placing a cable that bridges two different active networks will burn that cable.
 Burned cables can simply be picked up, and return normal cables.
 TODO Cables come in TODO variants, all being identical in function, but different variants do not connect to each other, allowing parallel networks.

-## Request Inserter (technical name: demander)
+## Request Inserter
-A Request Inserter is a machine that inserts items into almost any other node that has an inventory.
-The Request Inserter takes items from the network and tries to keep its target's inventory full of the specific items and the exact count it's configured with.
+A Request Inserter is a machine that Requests specific items from the Network and tries to insert them into another inventory.
+The Request Inserter tries to keep its target's inventory full of the specific items and the exact count its configured with.
 For example, a Request Inserter might be configured to target a Furnace's "fuel" inventory and always try to keep 2 coal in it.

 There's two variation of the Request Inserter:
 - Item Request Inserter: Moves 1 item at a time to fulfil the requested items.